 The first stage is a sticker (called a ‘vignette’) which covers one page in your passport.
 The vignette is valid for only 30 days from your planned date of travel to the UK.

-The second stage is when you receive your Biometric Residence Permit (BRP); the BRP covers the remaining length of your course, plus some time after your course (this varies according to the length of your course).
+The second stage is when you receive your Biometric Residence Permit (BRP); the BRP covers the remaining length of your course, plus some time after your course which is known as the 'wrap-up period'.
+The amount of ‘wrap-up period’ you will receive depends on the length of your course.
 You will need to collect the BRP yourself after you arrive in the UK.
 You will receive correspondence from The Home Office which contains the address where to collect your BRP from.

 Post office collection

 If you selected to collect your BRP from a post office you will have been asked to identify the post office by postcode which offers the BRP collection service.
 The BRP letter you received from the Home Office will confirm the delivery address and date the BRP will be available from.
 No appointment is necessary to collect your BRP.
-You should not attempt to collect your BRP if you have been required to undergo a 14 day self-isolation period on arrival in the UK until after this period has expired as anyone trying to do so may be refused service by the post office.
-Please note that at present there is no requirement to collect your BRP within 10 days of arrival in the UK and you should collect your BRP as soon as possible after any period of self-isolation.
+You should not attempt to collect your BRP if you have been required to undergo a quarantine or self-isolation period on arrival in the UK.
+You should only collect your BRP after this period has expired as anyone trying to do so may be refused service by the post office.

 If you are under 18 years of age you cannot collect your BRP on your own and you must nominate another person who is over 18 to do this and they need to accompany you to the post office.
 In this circumstance we would advise you to nominate someone who meets the criteria and is within your bubble, either a family member or a flat/housemate.
 Please see details at the Government website.